Azure/aca-dotnet-workshop/docs/aca/00-workshop-intro/4-prerequisites.md

 ## Prerequisites

+The workshop is divided into separate modules.
+Each module will guide you through building the solution code step-by-step.
+Ensure that you finish the modules in the right order as they have dependencies on each other.

 Make sure you have your development environment set up and configured.

 1. An Azure account with an active subscription - [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio){target=_blank}